 Cleveroad is an Estonian IT outsourcing company with 10+years of expertise delivering custom healthcare solutions and 170+ successfully implemented projects.

-Our team has hands-on experience creating legislation-compliant mHealth solutions, such as health insurance apps, telemedicine software, EHR, EMR, ERP & patient portals, appointment scheduling, medical billing, and more.
+Our team has hands-on experience in legislation-compliant mHealth app development, such as health insurance apps, telemedicine software, EHR, EMR, ERP & patient portals, appointment scheduling, medical billing, and more.

 By cooperating with us, you’ll get:

 - A broad scope of healthcare IT services, such as health insurance app creation, medical IT consulting, IT modernization, cloud migration, medical IT support, etc.

 - Software solutions comply with the latest standards regarding security, patients’ data safety, usability, and interoperability: GDPR, HIPAA, PIPEDA, and more.

 - Full-cycle mobile app development for telemedicine to benefit tech-enabled healthcare in the shortest time.